2002–03 League of Ireland First Division

 The 2002–03 League of Ireland First Division season was the 18th season of the League of Ireland First Division.
 The First Division was contested by 12 teams.
 Waterford United won the title while Finn Harps won the First Division Cup, a one-off tournament staged this season.

+Kildare County were elected to replace St. Francis.

 Overview

 First Division Cup

 Between July and August the 12 teams competed in the First Division Cup.
 The teams were divided into two regionalised groups and played a single round of games.
 The two group winners then qualified for the final.
 On 6 July 2002 Kildare County, the First Division's newest members, made their competitive debut against Limerick at Station Road.
 Philip Gorman and Shey Zellor scored for County as they won 2–0.
 County went on to win their regional group and qualify for the final but lost 4–0 on aggregate to Finn Harps.